microbit-foundation/dev-docs/latest-revision/latest-revision-main.md

 2. Select Advanced > Add Extension and paste [https://github.com/frumplecoin/demo-extension](https://github.com/frumplecoin/demo-extension) into the search box.
 3. Click on the extension to add it to the toolbox.

+**v2 MakeCode APIs**
+The Microphone and Logo touch features can be found in the Input menu

+- On loud/quiet sound `input.onSound(SoundType.Loud)`
+- On Logo pressed `input.onLogoPressed`
+- On logo released `input.onLogoReleased`
+- Logo is pressed `input.logoIsPressed`
+- soundlevel  `input.soundLevel` returns the current soundlevel
+- Set loud/quiet sound threshold to 0-255 `input.setSoundThreshold(SoundType.Loud, 128)`

+The Speaker features can be found int the music menu

+- volume `music.volume` returns the current volume
+- on-board speaker enable true/false `music.setOnBoardSpeakerEnable(false)`

 ### Python
 You can use the latest board revision in the Python beta editor: